-We appreciate the work done on this topic with S. Africa to date and urge the Administration, should it pursue deeper trade relations with S. Africa through a trade agreement or other form of enhanced bilateral engagement with market, to memorialize market access assurances with this trading partner, drawing upon previous precedents.
+Last year South Africa published new regulations relating to the protection of GIs yet these still fell short of the necessary safeguards for common name products.
+We urge the Administration, should it pursue deeper trade relations with S. Africa through a trade agreement or other form of enhanced bilateral engagement with market, to memorialize market access assurances with this trading partner, drawing upon previous precedents, and work to improve S. Africa's GI regulations.